 Given these scenarios, utilizing separate, individual Wills for each spouse is preferred.

 The Will for each spouse can be written to mirror each other, so that the first spouse to die leaves his or her property to the surviving spouse and then to their children, if any.

 These separate and individual Wills accomplish the same goal as the Combined Will while eliminating a variety of probate issues.
 It is for these reasons that Standard Legal provides individual Wills for all family members through its software and document preparation packages.

-See our Q & A series on Last Wills at 'Ask Standard Legal' >
+See our Q & A on Wills at 'Ask Standard Legal' >

 DISCLAIMER REGARDING LEGAL ADVICE: None of information contained on this web site is intended to constitute legal or other professional advice, and you should not rely solely on the information contained on the site for making legal decisions.
 When necessary, you should consult with an attorney for specific advice tailored to your situation.